bentomhall/nih-system/homebrewery/classes/5e-misc.md

 *Strength (General) Advanced Skill Trick*

-You can spend 2 STA to break any non-magical shackles or bonds without a check.
+You can use an action to break any non-magical shackles or bonds without a check.
 If the shackles are magical, you gain +10 on the Strength check to break free.

 #### Delay Unconsciousness

 *Constitution (General) Advanced Skill Trick*

-As a reaction when you are brought to zero hit points, you can expend 3 STA and gain a level of exhaustion.
+As a reaction when you are brought to zero hit points, you can choose to gain a level of exhaustion.
 If you do, you do not gain the unconscious condition and can act normally.
 You still make death saving throws as normal, including when you take damage.
 If you are still at 0 HP at the end of your next turn, you go unconscious at that point.

 #### Demoralize

 *Charisma (Intimidation) Advanced Skill Trick*

-As an action, you expend 3 STA.
-You can either threaten a single enemy that can hear and see you or a group.
+As an action, you can either threaten a single enemy that can hear and see you or a group.
 If you threaten a single enemy, they must make a Wisdom saving throw.
-On a failed save, they suffer the consequences of failing a morale check and are broken.
+On a failed save, they are frightened of you for one minute; if they fail the saving throw by more than 5 points, they will attempt to flee or surrender instead.
+A single targeted creature can attempt the saving throw again when they end their turn out of line of sight of you.
 If you threaten a group of creature, they all are affected as if you used the frighten skill trick on them.

 #### Divine Journeyman

 *Wisdom (Religion) Basic Skill Trick*

-You learn one cantrip of your choice from the Priest list, as well as one spell costing no more than 3 AET from the same list.
+You learn one cantrip of your choice from the Cleric list, as well as one 1st or 2nd level spell from the same list.
 Wisdom is your casting ability for these spells.
 You can pick this skill trick more than once.
 Each time you do, pick a different cantrip and spell.

 #### Fascinate

 *Charisma (Performance) Advanced Skill Trick*

 As an action, you begin a distracting performance.
-Expend 1 STA.
 Any number of creatures of your choice within 60 ft of you that can hear and see you must make a Wisdom saving throw.
 On a failure, they can't focus on anything but you and are effectively blinded and deafened to all other occurrences.
 Taking any damage breaks the effect, as does being shaken awake by someone else as an action.
 This effect lasts until you stop performing (using your action each round to maintain the distraction).
+Any creature that succeeds on the saving throw or for whom the effect ends is immune to any further attempts by you to use this ability for 24 hours.

 #### Find Weakness